Assorion/FNF-Assorion-Engine-Mirror/README.md

 - Install [libraries](#libraries) below
 - Run `haxelib run lime setup` in CMD
 - Clone (or download) the source code
-- Install Visual Studio (tested on 2017) with the Windows SDK, MSVC, and Clang Compiler
+- Install Visual Studio (tested on 2017) with the Windows SDK and MSVC
 - Open CMD within the project root folder
 - Run `lime test windows` in CMD